dyreschlock/pocket-platform-images/_alternatives/README.md

 Starting with Release v3.0, I changed the style of my home imagery.
 These were all the images I used to use.
 You can still use them if you like.
 I've included some overrides for cores that haven't been released yet, either.

-All of these images are collected in the zip file in this directory for easy download.
+All of these images are collected in the zip file in this directory for easy download: <a href="pocket-platform-overrides-home-v2_archived.zip">pocket-platform-overrides-home-v2_archived.zip</a>
-<a href="pocket-platform-overrides-home-v2_archived.zip">pocket-platform-overrides-home-v2_archived.zip</a>

 <table>
 <tr><th colspan="3">Console Cores</th></tr>